-As a child, I was lucky to have experienced the grandeur and majesty of the Granada Cinema Bedford, when watching films.
-A cinema full of the awe and wonder of the 1930s picture palace.
-Sitting opposite St Peters green in the town, the Granada owned its surroundings with an assured and comforting design.
-While being home of all the latest big screen adventures and experiences the week had to offer.
-I remember with fondness the long queues for a film, that would stretch around the corner of the building.
-Finally Leading you to opulent box office lined with red curtains.
-While your small paper ticket acted as entrance to the large sweeping staircase of the foyer.
-And finally the 1.600 seat Theodore Komisarjevsky designed auditorium.
-Holding second largest cinemascope screen in the United Kingdom, a screen that dominated the vast cavern of imagination, wonder and escapism.
+As a child, I was lucky to have experienced the grandeur and majesty of the Granada Cinema Bedford, a cinema full of the awe and wonder of the 1930s picture palace.
+Sitting opposite St Peters green in the town, the Granada dominated its surroundings with an assured and comforting design as it played home to all the latest big-screen adventures and experiences the week had to offer.
+I remember with fondness the long queues for a film that would stretch around the corner of the building, finally leading you to the opulent box office and Miss Candy concessions counter.

 Once there, the small paper ticket in your hand was a gateway to the large sweeping staircase of the foyer and the 1,600-seat-Theodore Komisarjevsky-designed auditorium.
 Once seated, the majesty of the Granada was apparent; here, just like with all standard Granada’s, the art deco embellishments and intricate architecture surrounded the stage and screen, and the rear of the auditorium was more basic in construct.
 Above your head was a stunning chandelier surrounded by beautiful plaster work mouldings, while ahead of you was the second-largest cinemascope screen in the United Kingdom.

 My magical childhood memories of cinema were attached as much to the building as the film being shown, with the Italian Renaissance design offering escapism.
 The Granada was the beauty of cinema expressed in bricks, mortar and plaster; a cavern of the imagination that beckoned you in and wouldn’t let you go.